T.E. v. Pine Bush Central School District

 The defendants filed a motion for partial summary judgment seeking to dismiss the claims filed by three of the five plaintiffs, arguing that they cannot establish as a matter of law that the school district acted with “deliberate indifference” in responding to their complaints of harassment.
 The United States filed a Statement of Interest in support of plaintiffs’ opposition to defendants’ motion for partial summary judgment.
 In a strongly worded, 76-page opinion, the district court denied the defendants’ motion for partial summary judgment in all pertinent respects on November 4, 2014.

-In June 2015, we negotiated a far-reaching and substantial settlement in June 2015.
+In June 2015, we negotiated a far-reaching and substantial settlement.
 Under the settlement, the school district paid $4.48 million and is overhauling its policies, procedures, training, education, and reporting relating to bullying, discrimination, and harassment.
 The district has instituted mandatory training and education for students and all district employees to improve tolerance and reduce anti-Semitic harassment and other bullying, led by the Anti-Defamation League.
 The district is also subject to monitoring for three years by both plaintiffs’ counsel and the U.S. Department of Education’s Office for Civil Rights.
-The far-reaching reforms required under the settlement is a model for all school districts interested in protecting students from bullying.
+The far-reaching reforms required under the settlement are a model for all school districts interested in protecting students from bullying.
 The court approved the settlement after a hearing on July 9, 2015.